cchndl/secop-site/source/spec1-0/protocol.rst

 .. admonition:: Remark

-    the update message in the second line was sent before the deactivate message was treated.
+    The update message in the second line was sent before the deactivate message was treated.
 After the "inactive" message, the client can expect that no more untriggered update message are sent, though it MUST still be able to handle (or ignore) them, if they still occur.